polterguy/system42/components/common-widgets/tree/README.md

 Hint, you can also, by using its API, _"unroll"_ items, or _"toggle"_ items, by invoking the *[sys42.widgets.tree.toggle-items]* Active Event.
 Which takes the exact same set of parameters as the *[sys42.widgets.tree.select-items]* event.
-Below is an example of toggling (collapsing) two items in your tree, through clicking a button.
+Below is an example of toggling (collapsing) two items in your tree, by clicking a button.

 ```
 create-widget